| Non-Rationalised NCERT Books Solution | ||||||

 Number of students who dislike statistics = 65.

-Number of favourable outcomes for E2 = 65.
+Number of favourable outcomes = 65.

-$P(\text{Does not like statistics}) = 1 - \frac{135}{200} = \frac{200 - 135}{200} = \frac{65}{200} = \frac{13}{40}$
+$P(\text{does not like it}) = \frac{65}{200} = \frac{13}{40}$

 Question 8.
 Refer to Q.2, Exercise 14.2.
 What is the empirical probability that an engineer lives: